 Whatever you decide to do with your future, whether it is holding strong in the trenches or seeking a more peaceful life, remember the most important point that I’ve gathered through this whole experience: You have worth outside of the classroom.
 In my case, I found a job that respects my professional accomplishments as a teacher more than those who employed me as one.
 You have not locked yourself into a career you can’t get out of.
 There are options.
 You just have to discover what they are.
 You may use this discovery to begin planning your exit.
 Or you may use this discovery to strengthen your resolve to fight for what is right in your school because now you know your school needs you more than you need it.
 For the sake of my children, one of which started kindergarten this year, I hope there are enough of you that choose the latter.
 But if you choose the former, I seriously doubt you’ll regret it.

-In part three of this series, Dan will share the lessons he learned when he quit teaching and started searching for a new job.
-If you’re considering getting out of the classroom, you’ll want to learn from his experience.
-Subscribe to the blog so you don’t miss it.
-The article, as well as future ones, will be emailed to you.
+In part three of this series, Dan shares the lessons he learned when he quit teaching and started searching for a new job.
+You can read it here.